Call us at: 800.713.8353 or 972.713.6622

 Through the gathered list of potential clients, consider if they need this product or service, consider if it’s within their price range, and consider why they would choose your company’s service over your competitors.
 If your prospects need the product or service, can afford it, and would benefit from your company’s service then send the prospect to the next step in the sales process and make contact.

 If you discover that a prospect is not in the market for your product or service, cannot afford it or are looking for a product of higher quality/value than yours, you can disqualify these leads.
 A good salesperson will be able to spot the difference from a prospect who just needs convincing and from a prospect who is looking in another area of the perceptual map.
-Sometimes a prospect might fit the requirements, but is not ready for the purchase now.
+Sometimes a prospect might fit the requirements but is not ready for the purchase now.
 That’s okay, but make note of it and try to gauge a timeline of when they will be able to make a purchase, so your company can maintain a relationship and contact them again at the appropriate time.

 Incorporating cold calling into your sales strategy may seem simple, but it’s important you put a lot of thought behind it before implementing, or you’ll simply be wasting time and money.
 There are many things to consider when preparing for a cold calling campaign in the modern era, and we’ll go through a number of them.
 It’s vital that you have a strategy in place and pay attention to the details.
-If you’re still not feeling confident, you can read our article on how to conduct your outbound calling campaigns.
-In it we’ve even included examples of calling campaigns which you may find helpful.

 The research needed before you start cold calling will largely depend on the type of business you have.
 If you’re cold calling consumers for example, you’ll need to think about what demographic is appropriate to try to reach.
 Are you looking for home-owners that may be interested in buying solar panels?
 Does your target audience have a certain income level or credit score?
 For leads by demographics, www.TelephoneLists.biz is a great and affordable resource.
 When calling consumers, you’ll have to expect to get a lot of voicemails and not in service numbers, so you’ll need the right dialer software to make calling much more efficient.
-This is actually one of the best practices for power dialing.
+This is actually one of the telemarketing best practices.
 In some cases you can find pre-qualified leads that are looking for something very specific, but these will be more expensive and you’ll need to thoroughly test this to make sure it’s sustainable.

 If you’re selling B2B (business to business), the answer rates should be much better, but you still need to know who you’re calling.
 Commonly, you can target by industry or size of the business.
 If you’re calling specific businesses, make sure you research contacts at the business and check them out on LinkedIn.
 Research your prospects when possible so you can apply some personal approach.